Homeownership as Life Cycle Goldmine: Evidence from Macrohistory: Life-Cycle Model Simulation

-Aside from SS, households withdraw from their wealth portfolio to cover their retirement consumption.
-Specifically, the households follow the popular 4\% rule and withdraw 4\% of their wealth evaluated annually.
-When their current 4\% wealth is below the 4\% wealth in the year when they retire, the households will take reverse mortgage, sell their home, and exhaust their economic resources to cover their consumption, after which they will live on minimum consumption provided by the SSI.
+Aside from SSB, households withdraw from their wealth portfolio to cover their retirement consumption.
+Households follow a modified 4\% withdrawal rule.
+In each retirement period, the withdrawal equals the greater of 4\% of current financial wealth and the withdrawal from the prior period, so that consumption does not fall below its previously attained level.
+When the combined income from SSB and the required withdrawal falls to or below the minimum consumption threshold, the household initiates a reverse mortgage, sells the home, or exhausts financial resources to maintain consumption.
+If all resources are depleted, the household receives the SSI minimum consumption floor.

-\justifying \paragraph{Reverse Mortgage} To fully capture the effect of housing investment, we introduce the reverse mortgage (ERM) in our model, which allows the household to borrow against the home equity after retirement.
-We only consider a lump sum FRRM, which means that the household receives a lump sum payment at the origination period of ERM, and the balance of ERM increases with a fixed rate.
-ERM will not require any repayment until termination when the household dies, sells the home, or no longer lives in the home as their primary residence.
-The household can choose to repay the ERM with the house equity at termination, and the remaining balance beyond the home value will be insured.
-Therefore, ERM is costly, and we follow the real market to set an initial and annual costs for ERM.
+\justifying \paragraph{Reverse Mortgage} The FRRM allows the household to borrow against home equity after retirement.
+The household receives a lump sum payment at the origination, and the FRRM balance grows at a rate equal to the prevailing bond rate plus the reverse mortgage spread, which combines the origination amortization, the annual mortgage insurance premium, and the annual service fee.
+The FRRM does not require repayment until termination, when the household dies, sells the home, or no longer lives in the home as their primary residence.
+The household can choose to repay the FRRM with housing equity at termination, and any remaining balance beyond the home value is insured.
+The FRRM is costly.
+Consistent with standard Home Equity Conversion Mortgage (HECM) program terms, we model a 2\% origination cost at initiation, a 0.5\% annual mortgage insurance premium, and a 0.5\% annual service fee, all consistent with the parameterized reverse mortgage spread detailed in Section~\ref{sec:life_cycle_model_simulation} \citep{nakajima2017reverse}.

-In addition, ERM constrains how much households can borrow against their home equity.
-We follow the Reverse Mortgage for Seniors (HECM) program of Federal Housing Administration (FHA) to set the percentage of home value that households can borrow, i.e., the principal limit factor (PLF).\footnote{See the precomputed PLF tables: \href{https://www.hud.gov/program_offices/housing/sfh/hecm/}{https://www.hud.gov/program$\_$offices/housing/sfh/hecm/}.} The PLF is jointly determined by the age of the youngest borrower and the interest rate, which is the bond rate in our model.\footnote{In our simulations, individuals in a household have the same age.}
+In addition, the FRRM constrains how much households can borrow against their home equity.
+We follow the HECM program of the FHA to set the percentage of home value that households can borrow, which the program defines as the principal limit factor (PLF).\footnote{See the precomputed PLF tables: \href{https://www.hud.gov/program_offices/housing/sfh/hecm/}{https://www.hud.gov/program$\_$offices/housing/sfh/hecm/}.} The PLF is jointly determined by the age of the youngest borrower and the interest rate, which is the bond rate in our model.\footnote{In our simulation, individuals in a household have the same age.}

 \justifying \paragraph{Wealth Portfolio} The wealth portfolio return $R^p_{it}$ is given by:

 where $\alpha_{it}$ is the stock share in the portfolio.
 Therefore, the terminal real wealth ($W_{it}$) of household $i$ at period $t$ is: